 The Photon Factory is a synchrotron light source facility, as a part of the High Energy Accelerator Research Organization (KEK), Japan.
 The Photon Factory provides one of the four quantum beams (photons, neutrons, muons and positrons) for the Institute of Materials Structure Science (IMSS), which reveal atomic-level structures and electronic structures of all the materials, including living systems.

 The Photon Factory has two light source accelerators.
 The PF ring (2.5 GeV) has been operated since 1982.
 This is the first dedicated synchrotron light source in Japan, which supply X-rays.
-Several improvements of accelerator have been made and resulted in high-brilliant light source.
+Several improvements of accelerator have been made and resulted in a high-brilliant light source.
 The PF-AR (advanced ring) is a unique light source, that is, high-intensity pulsed synchrotron source which is effective for time resolved experiments.
-There are 50 experimental stations at PF and PF-AR
+There are around 40 experimental stations at the PF and the PF-AR.

 Latest News From Photon Factory

-Energy: 2.5-GeV PF Ring and 6.5-GeV PF Advanced Ring (PF-AR)
+Energy: 2.5-GeV (PF)/ 6.5-GeV (PF-AR)